wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 	MEDIA_URL = '/media/'

 W> ### Once again, don't Forget the Slashes!
+W>
 W> Like the `STATIC_URL` variable, ensure that `MEDIA_URL` ends with a forward slash (i.e. `/media/`, not `/media`).
 The extra slash at the end ensures that the root of the URL (e.g. `/media/`) is separated from the user uploaded content you want to serve.

-The two variables tell Django where to look in your filesystem for uploaded media files (`MEDIA_ROOT`), and what URL to serve them from (`MEDIA_URL`).
-With the configuration defined above, the uploaded file `cats.jpg` will for example be available on your Django development server at `http://localhost:8000/media/cats.jpg`.
+The two variables tell Django where to look in your filesystem for media files (`MEDIA_ROOT`) that have been uploaded/stored, and what URL to serve them from (`MEDIA_URL`).
+With the configuration defined above, the uploaded file `cat.jpg` will for example be available on your Django development server at `http://localhost:8000/media/cat.jpg`.

 When we come to working with templates [later on in this book](#chapter-mtv), it'll be handy for us to obtain a reference to the `MEDIA_URL` path when we need to reference uploaded content.
 Django provides a [*template context processor*](https://docs.djangoproject.com/en/1.9/ref/templates/api/#django-template-context-processors-media) that'll make it easy for us to do.
-While we don't strictly need this set up now, it's a good time to just add it in.
+While we don't strictly need this set up now, it's a good time to add it in.

 To do this, find the `TEMPLATES` list in `settings.py`.
 Within that list, look for the nested `context_processors` list, and within that list, add a new processor, `django.core.context_processors.media`.
 Your `context_processors` list should then look similar to the example below.